Gabriel-Ramaldes/consult-purchase/README.md

 ## Getting started:

-### Pre-requisites:
+### Prerequisites:

 There are some prerequisites to be validated before using the application, such as the saved purchase transaction must have a description of a maximum of 50 characters, a valid and mandatory local date and a positive value in dollars with a maximum of 12 whole digits and 2 fractionals digits.
-Any discrepancy in this will be returned by the function which field is incorrect.
+Any discrepancy in this will be returned by the function which field is invalid.

-To Consult a purchase transaction stored in database you'll need its ID which can be recovered after storing a purchase in the database or by checking the database purchase table in the h2 console (see how in Running and Testing).
+To Consult a purchase transaction stored in database you'll need its ID which can be recovered after storing a purchase in the database, by consult all the purchases stored by date or by checking the database purchase table in the h2 console (see how in Running and Testing).

 ### Endpoints:

 	URL :    /purchase
 		   POST : Saves a purchase transaction, needs a Json object in the body.
-The required fields and their validations are documented in the code and in the challenge.
-          /purchase/consult/{id}/{currency}
+             /purchase/consult
-          GET : Consult a saved purchase transaction and convert the value to the desired currency, the default currency parameter is Country-Curreny (e.g.: Brazil-Real).
+               GET : Consult a saved purchase transaction and convert the value to a desired currency.
+                 PARAMETERS: id - UUID, currency - text in the pattern Country-Currency.
+             /purchase/findPageByDate
+               GET: Consult a page with a size and index filtered by a date ordered by id.
+                 PARAMETERS: size - optional default is 5, page - optional the index of the page the default is 0, date - required date formatted like yyyy-MM-dd

 ### Running and Testing: